Adding visitor capacity to a growing community.

 Designed by University of Manitoba architecture students, the structures will be built by the students and by volunteers and community members, with assistance by an engineer and building authorities.
 Designs »

-Fundraising is taking place to pay for materials like roofing, foundation, windows, doors, nails etc. We already have secured over $85,000 of in-kind donations in the form of labour and materials from many excellent supporters.
-Our goal is to raise an additional $15,000 however, the more money we raise, the higher quality the structures will be.
-Fundraisers »
+Fundraising has helped to pay for materials like roofing, foundation, windows, doors, nails etc. We secured over $85,000 of in-kind donations in the form of labour and materials from many excellent supporters.

 The build and the move!
 Video by Cory Aronec.